AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 It is possible to get the total cardinality for grouping key with `ZCARD <PK2>` which is useful for getting the total number of pages.

 Storing a large number of keys in a Redis sorted set could get expensive due to how a sorted set is implemented internally (a map and a skip list.)
 It is also slightly annoying to have to pay for RAM for items that won't be frequently accessed.
-This is a reasonable trade off as it is a very simple solution that is likely to have consistently high performance.
+This may be a reasonable trade off as it is a very simple solution that is likely to have consistently high performance.

 ## Relational
 The sorted sets approach could also be achieved with a relational database.
 This could be a managed service like AWS RDS.